Five Things to do with your Elderly Parents in Thame, Oxfordshire

 If your relative is becoming increasingly frail and needs care at home or is living with dementia, it’s important to do things that will help them to retain their sense of self, promote their confidence and make them feel valued.
 One way of encouraging an active mind is to visit attractions that tie in with their interests, and that offer a sensory experience in the ‘Great Outdoors’.

-Now that the live-in care in Oxfordshire has become a viable alternative to residential care homes, there are more opportunities than ever to spend quality time with your elderly parents.
 Here are some of the great accessible attractions in Thame and the surrounding area to visit with your elderly relatives.

 Waterperry Gardens